Flowing water

 Regulating valves and pressure management

 Regulating valves allow for pressure control in the supply network.
-A low pressure will reduce water loss through existing leakages and reduce the risk of pipe bursts.
-We offer a wide selection of regulating valves in several variants and configurations:
+Low pressure reduces water loss through existing leakages and reduces the risk of pipe bursts.
+We offer a wide range of regulating valves in several variants and configurations:

 Dynamic pressure management provides a constant pressure for a critical area such as a tall building, an area with old pipes or the area in the supply network with the most pressure fluctuations.
-This way, you can ensure a low average pressure which reduces water loss through existing leakages.
-You can also minimise pressure fluctuations, which will extend the life span of your network due to less pipe stress and thereby reduce the risk of water loss through pipe bursts.
+This allows you to maintain a low average pressure, reducing water loss through existing leakages.
+You can also minimise pressure fluctuations, which will extend the life span of your network by reducing pipe stress and the risk of water loss due to pipe bursts.
 AVK solutions for pressure management:

-Learn more about the advantages of pressure management in the supply network, and how this is helpful in reducing water loss and NRW levels.
+Learn more about the advantages of pressure management in the supply network, and how it helps reducing water loss and NRW levels.

 Battery-operated IoT sensors

-Data can be collected directly from the distribution network via wireless, battery-operated IoT sensors and help detect water loss.
+Wireless, battery-operated IoT sensors can collect data directly from the distribution network and help detect water loss.
 With AVK Smart Water sensors you can save resources, optimise planning and operation activities and thereby reduce water loss:

 • VIDI Positioner for monitoring valve open/close position in percentages